ffdzfzh/metaEI-WM-Research-Repository/analysis/README.md

 | `visualization/plot_power_maps_*.m` | JSON radio maps and STL scene geometry |
 | `visualization/plot_symbiotic_communication_maps.m` | Corridor coding-state radio maps |

 The scripts are research visualization programs rather than a unified command-line package.
 Default example inputs are declared near the start or end of each file.
-Generated products should be written under `outputs/` and should not be committed unless they are selected manuscript artifacts.